 In our Member Lens series, we’re spotlighting a cross-section of current Film Independent Members to see how they got where they are now, what they hope to do next and what being a part of Film Independent means to them.
+Editor’s note: the below piece originally ran in 2020, as our very first entry in the series.

 As an organization, Film Independent is made meaningful by our community of filmmakers and film lovers who are not just the beneficiaries but, through their support and enthusiasm, the patrons who make our events, educational opportunities and awards-show merrymaking possible.
 And while we’ve always been thankful for such an incredible Membership community, it’s time we used our platform to turn the spotlight around on you—to learn how you got here, what you’re working on and just how, exactly, Film Independent has either helped or can help.